 YMCA of the Pines

 BOLD & GOLD stands for Boys Outdoor Leadership Development and Girls Outdoor Leadership Development.
 We are part of a thriving community of YMCA BOLD & GOLD programs across the country, offering expertly crafted outdoor leadership curriculum for youth.
 Participants have the opportunity to build friendships with a diverse group of peers and develop their leadership skills.
-Instructors help them grow in confidence, courage, community awareness, emotional intelligence, and a sense of wonder for the outdoors.
-Our 2021 BOLD & GOLD trips will consist of one-week backpacking and canoeing expeditions for ages 11-17 in the wilderness areas of NJ, PA, and VA.
+Instructors help them grow in confidence, courage, community awareness, emotional intelligence, and a sense of wonder.
+Our Summer BOLD & GOLD trips consist of 6-7 day backpacking, canoeing, and climbing expeditions for ages 11-17 in the wilderness areas of NJ, PA, and VA.
 This includes the Appalachian Trail, Delaware Water Gap, Susquehanna River, Shenandoah National Park, Stokes State Forest, the Old Loggers Path, and other beautiful trails in the area.

 Rangers is a capstone of the Ockanickon and Matollionequay overnight camp programs.
 Participants develop friendships and grow their leadership skills while backpacking on the Appalachian Trail and canoeing on the Delaware River.
 The entire experience is two weeks long, spending the first and last 2-3 days at camp and 9 days adventuring off-site in the wilderness of the Delaware Water Gap.
-Our 2021 Rangers trips are for campers ages 15-17.
+Rangers trips are for ages 14-16.

 Find out more about our trips at ycamp.org/wilderness-trips and click on the BOLD & GOLD and Rangers pages from there.